 LC1 What is friction and how does it affect moving objects?
 LC2 What is gravity and why is Isaac Newton/ Galileo Galilei linked to it?
 LC3 Can you design and make a parachute to help you understand more about air resistance?
+(Children be involved in deciding questions to investigate and how to do this.)
 LC4 What is water resistance?
 LC5 Can you investigate which shaped boats travel faster in water?
+(Children could be involved in deciding questions to investigate.)
 LC6 What are pulleys, leavers and gears and why are they useful?
 LC7 What helps you to climb hills on your bicycle?
 LC8 Reflection: Put together a presentation to show the advantages and disadvantages of friction in your life.